kodecocodes/i10t/user-notifications/user-notifications.markdown

 ![width=40% bordered](./images/content-extension-group.png)

-First, open **MainInterface.storyboard** and take a look at what the template provided.
+Open **MainInterface.storyboard** and take a look at what the template provided.
 You'll see a single view controller of type `NotificationViewController`—the controller created when you generated the extension.
 Inside is a single view with a *Hello World* label connected to an outlet in the controller.

 For cuddlePix, your goal is to create something similar to the default expanded view, but just a tad more cuddly.
 A cactus picture with a hug emoji in the corner should do quite nicely.